X

 • Next comes spinal cooling gel, which is only found in the center third of the mattress under your lumbar region.
 Not only does it help regulate temperature, but it also helps support your back and promote a neutral spinal alignment.

-• The pillow top includes small layers of comfort foams and features their Lumbar Zone Quilting, which gives more support to your trunk area.
+• The pillow top includes small layers of comfort foam and features their Lumbar Zone Quilting, which gives more support to your trunk area.

-Compare this to your average Original Casper or Nectar mattress, which only feature three layers, and you can see why the Loom & Leaf mattress is a premium foam bed.
+Compare this to the Casper One or Nectar mattress, which only feature three layers, and you can see why the Loom & Leaf mattress is a premium foam bed.

 Feel

-The mattress has a dense memory foam feel because the top layers are primarily made with hugging, molding memory foam.
+The mattress has a dense memory foam feel because the top layers are primarily made with hugging and molding memory foam.
 The pillow top layer does help neutralize that feel a little and makes it a hair more responsive than beds like TempurPedic, but you're still going to feel the foam gently wrap around the contours of your body.
-With that said, the memory foam makes it harder for you to switch positions because it takes a few seconds to bounce back to its original form.
+The memory foam makes it harder for you to switch positions because it takes a few seconds to bounce back to its original form.

 Motion isolation

 Memory foam is great at isolating motion, helping prevent you from feeling your partner tossing and turning, waking up for the bathroom and so on.
 Remember the old '90s commercial with the woman jumping on the bed next to a wine glass?
 That was memory foam, and the same goes with Loom & Leaf.
-I don't see mattress movement being an issue if you're someone who shares a mattress with their partner (or a spoiled pet).
+I don't see motion transfer being an issue on the Loom & Leaf if you share your mattress with a partner (or a spoiled pet).

 Edge support

-The perimeter of the mattress is a little more sturdy and stronger than the average foam mattress because of the dense memory foam and number of layers, but it's not as good as its sister the Saatva mattress.
-Hybrid beds (like the Saatva) naturally provide better edge support because steel coils, as you can imagine, are more supportive than foam.
+The perimeter of the mattress is sturdier and stronger than the average foam mattress because of the dense memory foam and number of layers, but it's not as good as its sister, the Saatva Classic mattress.
+Hybrid beds (like the Saatva Classic) naturally provide better edge support because steel coils, as you can imagine, are more supportive than foam.

 Temperature

-Memory foam beds without coils or cooling tech tend to retain heat because it becomes trapped in the dense foam of the mattress.
-However, the Loom & Leaf mattress is designed with multiple layers of cooling gels and foams to help promote a more comfortable temperature.
+Memory foam beds without coils or cooling tech tend to retain heat because body heat becomes trapped in the dense foam of the mattress.
+The Loom & Leaf mattress is designed with multiple layers of cooling gels and foams to help promote a more comfortable temperature.

 Who's it best for?